-Regular bleach is an effective disinfectant (one part bleach to six parts water) but we much prefer environmentally safe undiluted hydrogen peroxide or vinegar mixed 50/50 with water.
+For an environmentally safe way to sterilize these nasty grime collectors, use undiluted hydrogen peroxide or vinegar mixed 50/50 with water.
 Caution!
 Don’t mix hydrogen peroxide with vinegar — the result is harmful peracetic acid.
+Regular bleach is an effective disinfectant (one part bleach to six parts water), but we much prefer environmentally safe.

 Let the garbage cans sit for an hour, then pour out the contents and scrub the insides with a stiff bristle brush to remove any residue.
 Rinse and, if possible, let the wastebasket dry in direct sunlight, which helps eliminate bacteria.